 —Aside— There are ways to speed up the healing process.
 While TIME helps, it may not always be enough or work quickly enough for you.

 Let’s tackle a troublesome line I wrote above:

 Many couples reunite.
 But not all should.

-Before you consider how to win your husband back, it is wise first to examine the VALUE of the relationship you’re trying to save (or the relationship you believe is possible.)
+Before you ask how to win your husband back, first examine the VALUE of the relationship you’re trying to save.
 Both for you and your husband.

 It’s hard to do.
 Yes.
 But no less critical because of that.